 - 1 tbsp olive oil

-- 1 vegetable stock cube / bouillon cube (made up to 600ml)
+- 1 vegetable stock cube / bouillon cube made up with 2½ cups / 600ml with hot water

 - 5 sprays of calorie controlled oil such as Pam or Frylight.